Large Scale Response of Gapless $1d$ and Quasi-$1d$ Systems: Lattice fermions

 Observe that if $[\mathcal{O}, \mathcal{N}] = 0$, the following identity holds:

 An important consequence of the definition of the imaginary time dynamics (\ref{eq:gammatdef}) is the Kubo-Martin-Schwinger (KMS) identity, for all $t,s\in \mathbb{R}$:

 In our finite-dimensional setting, the KMS identity is a simple consequence of the definitions, and of the cyclicity of the trace.
 Nevertheless, it will have far-reaching consequences.
-In order to discuss them, we need to introduce the notion of time-ordering and of Euclidean correlation functions.
+In order to discuss them, we need to introduce the notions of time-ordering and of Euclidean correlation functions.

 Let $0\leq t_{i} < \beta$, for $i=1,2,\ldots, n$, such that $t_{i} \neq t_{j}$ for $i\neq j$.
-We define the time-ordering of $\gamma_{t_{1}}(a^{\sharp_{1}}_{{\bf x}_{1}}),\ldots, \gamma_{t_{t}}(a^{\sharp_{n}}_{{\bf x}_{n}})$ as:
+We define the time-ordering of $\gamma_{t_{1}}(a^{\sharp_{1}}_{{\bf x}_{1}}),\ldots, \gamma_{t_{n}}(a^{\sharp_{n}}_{{\bf x}_{n}})$ as:

-where $\pi$ is the permutation needed in order to bring the times in a decreasing order, from the left, with sign $(-1)^{\pi}$, and $\mathbbm{1}(\text{condition})$ is equal to $1$ if the condition is true or $0$ otherwise.
+where $\pi$ is the permutation needed in order to bring the times in a decreasing order, from the left, with sign $(-1)^{\pi}$.
 In case two or more times are equal, the definition (\ref{eq:time}) is extended via normal ordering.
 Other extensions are of course possible; it is worth anticipating that in our applications this arbitrariness will play no role, ultimately because it involves a zero measure set of times, and because the algebra of fermionic operators on a finite lattice consists of bounded operators.
 The above definition extends to all operators on the fermionic Fock space by linearity.
 In particular, for $\mathcal{O}_{1}, \ldots, \mathcal{O}_{n}$ even in the number of creation and annihilation operators, we have:

 \paragraph{Euclidean correlation functions and Wick rotation.} Let $t_{i} \in [0,\beta)$, for $i=1,\ldots, n$.
 Given operators $\mathcal{O}_{1}, \ldots, \mathcal{O}_{n}$, we define the time-ordered Euclidean correlation function as: